-A collection of private rooms at the Jaipur City Palace are one of Rajasthan’s best kept secrets.
-Discover them in detail with Indian Excursions on a private, tailor-made tour of Rajasthan, India.
+A collection of private rooms at the Jaipur City Palace are one of Rajasthan’s best-kept secrets.
+Discover them in detail with Indian Excursions on a private, tailor-made tour of Rajasthan.

 The sprawling Jaipur City Palace complex is a beautiful fusion of Rajput and Mughal architecture, with breezy Mughal-style open courtyards leading off into exquisite private apartments.
-The sheer wealth of the maharajas of yesteryear is immediately apparent in the opulence and exquisite craftsmanship throughout.
-Today, much of the complex is open to the public as the Maharaja Sawai Man Singh II Museum, aka the City Palace Museum, and this is fairly well trodden.
-What remains a secret to those in the know is that palace visitors may also explore a number of private rooms, in the stunning Chandra Mahal (moon palace), which remains the residence of the erstwhile Maharaja.
+The sheer wealth of the maharajas of yesteryear is immediately apparent in the opulence and excellent craftsmanship throughout.
+Today, much of the complex is open to the public as the Maharaja Sawai Man Singh II Museum, aka the City Palace Museum, and this is well-trodden.
+What remains relatively unknown is that palace visitors may also explore several private rooms, in the stunning Chandra Mahal (‘Moon Palace’), which remains the residence of the erstwhile Maharaja.

-Sadly but understandably, photography is not allowed in all the private rooms of Jaipur’s City Palace (for example in the exquisite royal dining room, where the Maharaja would host his guests)… then again, we wouldn’t want to spoil all the surprises for you!
+Sadly but understandably, photography is not allowed in all the private rooms of Jaipur’s City Palace (for example in the exquisite royal dining room, where the Maharaja hosted his guests).
+Then again, we wouldn’t want to spoil all the surprises for you!

 Other highlights in the public areas of the City Palace Museum include two giant silver urns, located in the Diwan-i-Khas.
 They’re listed in the Guinness Book as the largest silver objects in the world.
 Their original purpose was to carry sacred water from the river Ganges to London for Madho Singh II to drink during his stay there in 1901.

-Another particularly stunning part of the palace complex is the Pritam Chowk, the ‘Court of the Beloved’.
+Another particularly beautiful part of the palace complex is the Pritam Chowk, the ‘Court of the Beloved’.
 It boasts four stunning and delicately painted doorways representing the four different seasons.

-If you’d like to explore Jaipur’s City Palace and the beautiful private rooms in the Chandra Mahal, please do get in touch.
-As experts in tailor-made tours of Rajasthan, we’d be an ideal match to assist with your arrangements and bring your ideas to life.
+If you’d like to explore Jaipur’s City Palace and the beautiful private rooms in the Chandra Mahal, please get in touch.
+As experts in tailor-made tours of Rajasthan, we’re the ideal match to assist with your arrangements and bring your ideas to life.
 For inspiration on more things to do in the Pink City, do check out our guide on how to best spend 72 hours in Jaipur, and Madeleine’s guide to luxury shopping in Jaipur.0